 “I like that the BEST Robotics challenges offer students a chance to have productive struggle, which allows students to learn that failure is a necessary step to achieving success.”

-Brandon Quiocho, previous WIRED member (2005-2008), started mentoring in 2021 after graduating from the University of Texas at Dallas with a Software Engineering degree.
+Brandon Quiocho, previous WIRED member (2005-2008), started mentoring in 2016 after graduating from the University of Texas at Dallas with a Software Engineering degree.
 When he is not mentoring, he works as a Software Engineer at BNY Mellon in New York City.
-He enjoys gaming, golfing, skiing, and playing board games with friends.
+He enjoys gaming, golfing, skiing, and bouldering with friends.

 Mr. Lin has worked with WIRED since 2019 as an involved parent and mentor.
 His son was a member of WIRED (2015 - 2017) as robot base/chassis builder and driver.
 In addition to helping WIRED he also mentors the Robo Rockets VEX IQ teams at North Pointe Elementary.
 While not mentoring, he works at the NASA Johnson Space Center building simulation software.
 He enjoys playing basketball and softball, playing video games, and taking long naps on the weekends.